Mar 16-Apr 24, 2015

 Teachers login to the course at a time of day that best fits their schedule.
 It is necessary to connect at least 4 - 6 times per week to stay current and successfully complete this 1 credit course.

 Instructor(s)Suzanna Soileau, ME.
-Suzanna is the Outreach Coordinator for the USGS-Northern Rocky Mountain Science Center.
-Prior to joining USGS she spent seven years as the Education Coordinator and Water Quality Research Associate for the Montana State University Extension Water Quality Program.
+Suzanna spent seven years as the Education Coordinator and Water Quality Research Associate for the Montana State University Extension Water Quality Program.
+She is currently an Outreach Physical Scientist with the USGS Northern Rocky Mountain Science Center in Bozeman, Montana.
 The primary focus of her work is in relaying technical scientific information in a manner that enables non-science audiences to gain sound, science-based knowledge, as well as develop and deliver online water quality and soil science courses for teachers and professional practitioners.
 Suzanna received her bachelor's degree in Earth Sciences at DePauw University in Greencastle, Indiana and her master's degree in Education at MSU.

 PrerequisitesBachelor's degree, experience teaching hands-on science.